garvit3835/product-docs-feature/how-to-guides/databases/xata.md

 ```
 {% endcode %}

-4. Choose `Use an existing API key` while authenticating and then paste in the API key you just copied.
+2. Choose `Use an existing API key` option while authenticating and then hit **Enter/Return** without entering the API Key when prompted.
-5. Use the following command for access the database through Xata shell:
+3. Use the following command for access the database through Xata shell:

 {% code %}
 ```